 As an athlete at Illinois State, Fischer helped lead the Redbirds to the 1969 Women's College World Series, where they finished second.

 Although the team fell one game shy of winning the first Women's College World Series, her contribution to the team led to her induction into the ISU Athletics Hall of Fame as a member of the 1969 national runner-up softball team.
-She has also been inducted as a coach.
+She has also been inducted as a coach in 1993.